Instabilities of a Generalized Gross-Neveu Quantum Criticality: Model

 \section{Model}

-The model that we study is a generalization of \cite{DFS}.
+The model that we study is a generalization of \cite{DFS}, with inversion invariance and a parameter $\alpha$ that controls the degree of TRS breaking.
 It consists of large number of flavors of massless Dirac fermions $\psi_{i}$, $i = 1, 2, \cdots N$ and bosons $\phi_n$, $n= 1, 2, \cdots M$ in spacetime dimensions $1\le D \le 3$ coupled through a translationally invariant but flavor-random Yukawa interaction, as given by the following Lagrangian,